shanecoen/the-monkees-project/README.md

 ### Author:

-Shane Coen (This project is part of Code Institute's Online mentored Software Developemnt course and was completed in March 2018).
+Shane Coen (This project is part of Code Institute's Online mentored Software Developement course and was completed in March 2018).